TheAndrewWang/MunchiMapsV/README.md

 3. Many aspects (especially the map) are easier to use for users

 # Setup instructions
-Install all files on computer, install node.js, and then type npm run dev into terminal
+Clone repo, create .env file with supabase url and publishable key, then npm install.
+Finally npm run dev to start the server.